AlexGreenLab/TSGEN/README.md

 `EAR2_H22` should be set to 1 if you want to generate Series B designs (Zika 2016 paper).
 Set to 0 if you do not wish the software to return this type of design.

 `input_file` is a text string specifying the csv file with sequences required for designs.
-The file must still be within 'input' folder.
+The file must still be within an 'input' sub-folder from the working directory.

 `PARALLEL` should be set to 1 if you want to run on your local computer using multiple cores.
 Otherwise, set to 0.